alikachoo/FIT2081-2021/README.md

 Final Grade: HD

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)
-<br> Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).
+<br> [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).
 Permits any use subject to providing credit and license notice, commonly used for media assets and educational materials.
-See [LICENSE](LICENSE) for more information.